Nyries/k-diffusion/README.md

 ## Usage

 The main files to use from user perspective are `train.py`, `convert_for_inference.py` and `sample.py`.
-The commands to use these files are recorded in `Commands.txt`.
+The command lines to use these files are recorded in `Commands.txt`.
 I recommend to create folders **Demo**, **Checkpoint** and **Samples** as I customed the training and sampling files to save their results in folder named like that.

 ## Location of models